Enjoy Carnival with the Rio Subway

 Unlike most major metropolitan cities, Rio de Janeiro was a bit behind in building a subway system.
 The Metro Rio, as it is called, was first opened in 1979.
-The system is still rather small with only 2 lines and 35 stations.
-However, plans are in the works to add a third line.
+The system is still rather small with only 2 lines and 41 stations.

 Taking the Metro

 The subway runs from 5am to midnight Monday through Saturday and 7am to 11 pm on Sunday and holidays.
 During Rio Carnival the subway is available 24 hours a day.
 The Metro is best to use when trying to access areas from Copacabana through to Downtown Rio.
 It is considered the safest way to travel and has very clean and air-conditioned stations and subway cars.
 Expect it to be crowded during rush hours just like any other big city.

 Finding Your Way

 There are maps in the subway stations to help you navigate the system.
 In 2006, all the signs were changed to include English as well as Portuguese.
 Do not rely on the public announcement system to let you know your train has arrived.
 It is often difficult to hear.
 There are some areas where the subway does not run.
 In its place the system uses buses called Metronibus or Metro na Superficie.You must buy special subway tickets to use these buses.